MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/troubleshooting-startup-issues.md

 ### [Mozilla Firefox](#tab/mozilla-firefox)

-- Instructions to allow Power Apps to use cookies when embedded in another client like SharePoint.
+To allow apps to use cookies when they're embedded in another client, such as SharePoint, follow these steps:

-   1. Settings -> Privacy & Security
+1. Navigate to **Settings** and select **Privacy & security**.
-   2. Under Enhanced Tracking Protection click Manage Exceptions
+2. Look for **Enhanced Tracking Protection** and select **Manage Exceptions**.
-   3. Add the address of the website that is embedding power apps (ie you'd have to put SharePoints URL to get the exception for the embedded power app)
+3. Add the URL of the website where the apps are embedded.
+For example, if the apps are embedded in SharePoint, you need to add the SharePoint URL to the exceptions list.
+This will allow the embedded apps to use cookies.

 ---